 Traditional Thai Medicine and the Four Body Elements

-Thai Medicine, Thai Massage & the Four Body Elements
+Thai Traditional Medicine and the Four Body Elements

-According to Traditional Thai Medicine (TTM), the human body is composed of four fundamental elements, which are defined as Earth (Din), Water (Naam), Fire (Fai), and Wind (Lom).
+According to Traditional Thai Medicine (TTM), the human body is composed of fundamental Four Elements, which are defined as Earth (Din), Water (Naam or Nam), Fire (Fai), and Wind or Air (Lom).
+In the Thai language these are called the Tard (also written as That or Thaat).

 eBook - Thai Healing Arts Reference Book

-To understand the Thai Healing Arts better, it’s helpful to have a grasp of the idea of the Four Elements behind Thai Traditional Medicine.
+To understand the Thai Healing Arts better, it’s helpful to have a grasp of the idea of the Four Elements as a core principle of TTM.

 Some basic guidelines concerning the Four Elements and the human body can be outlined as follows here further below.